The former IUWS standout will play for her home country of Colombia in the event this summer

 On the defensive side of things in 2013, goalkeeper Shannon Flower played every minute in goal for the Hoosiers, setting new school marks for wins (15) and shutouts (9) in a season.
 In non-conference play, Flower allowed just two goals to help the Hoosiers start the year 8-0-1.

-In the classroom, Berbary's squad was just as strong and it was once again led by the upperclassmen.
-The Hoosiers had 17 players named Academic All-Big Ten while redshirt junior Rebecca Dreher and Flower were named First Team Capital One Academic All-District 5.
+In the classroom, Berbary's squad is just as strong.
+The Hoosiers had 17 players named Academic All-Big Ten in 2013 while redshirt junior Rebecca Dreher and Flower were named First Team Capital One Academic All-District 5.
+The following season, 13 student-athletes were named academic all-conference while Dreher earned the Big Ten Postgraduate Scholarship.

 Before arriving in Bloomington, Berbary spent the previous five seasons as an assistant coach at the University of Auburn.
 She was named associate head coach prior to her final season with the Tigers while also serving as the recruiting coordinator.
 In addition, she was responsible for the offensive attack on the field and helped the Tigers to five consecutive appearances in the NCAA Tournament.
 She was named the 2012 South Atlantic Regional Assistant Coach of the Year by the National Soccer Coaches Association of America (NSCAA).